 Winter Progress Report team meetings are held in late January or early February to go over progress to date, to discuss plans and decide whether strategies are working or not.
 Adjustments are made as needed in the plans and activities.
 Completed Winter Progress Reports are turned into PDP Coordinator at the site, who then transmits them to the Professional Development Services department.
 Keep copies on file at school site as well.

-March: Continue working on the plans and doing reflective growth activities (coaching, study groups, portfolios, etc.) and collecting evidence of results.

-April-May: Administer Student Feedback Surveys if needed, or desired, as determined by teacher or who will send in or transmit copies of reports to the District PDP Facilitator.
+- March: Continue working on the plans and doing reflective growth activities (coaching, study groups, portfolios, etc.) and collecting evidence of results. - April-May: Administer Student Feedback Surveys if needed, or desired, as determined by teacher or PDP team.